alanthie/msgio/README.md

 # msgio
 libevent thin c++ messaging layer

-Moving CryptoChat toward a libevent messaging layer, to handle thousand of connections.

-msgio is a logical model sample of the messaging layer required
-# msgio
-libevent thin c++ messaging layer
 <pre>
 Moving CryptoChat toward a libevent messaging layer, to handle thousand of connections. msgio is an example of the messaging layer required